 656.304 When acceptance of compensation precludes hearing.
-A claimant may accept and cash any check given in payment of any award or compensation without affecting the right to a hearing, except that the right of hearing on any award shall be waived by acceptance of a lump sum award by a claimant where such lump sum award was granted on the claimant's own application under ORS 656.230.
+A claimant may accept and cash any check given in payment of any award or compensation without affecting the right to a hearing, except that the right of hearing on any award shall be waived by acceptance of a lump sum award by a claimant where such lump sum award was granted as a result of the claimant's own request under ORS 656.230.
 This section shall not be construed as a waiver of the necessity of complying with ORS 656.283 to 656.298.
-[Formerly 656.294]
+[Formerly 656.294; 2007 c.270 §6]